Sketching for Sequential Change-Point Detection: Numerical examples

-Then, assume that the post-change mean vector has only $100p\%$ entries $\mu_i$ being one and the other entries being zero.
+Assume that the post-change mean vector has only $100p\%$ entries $\mu_i$ being one and the other entries being zero.
 Fig. \ref{fig:EDD_expander}(b) shows the simulated EDD versus an increasing $p$.
-As $p$ tends to $1$, the sketching procedure approaches the performance using the original data.
-From Fig. \ref{fig:EDD_expander}(b) we can obtain the minimum $M$ required so that the EDD of the sketching procedure is within one plus the EDD using the original data, as shown in Table \ref{tab:minimumM_2}.
-For example, when $p$ is around $0.5$, we may use $M=50$ for a $N=500$ dimensional signal.
-When $p$ is larger than $0.7$, one may use $M$ less than $30$ for a $N=500$ dimensional signal to detect the change, which implies that we can use a fairly small number of sketches to achieve a quick detection.
+As $p$ tends to $1$, the sketching procedure approaches the performance using the full data.